 A Class 1 impairment is the direct result of one or more of the following:

-You will receive a monthly base benefit equal to 45 percent of the base salary, plus an additional amount based on your degree of impairment as determined by the INPRS Medical Authority.
+You will receive a monthly base benefit equal to forty-five percent (45%) of the base salary, plus an additional amount based on your degree of impairment as determined by the INPRS Medical Authority.

 Class 2 Impairment